Drymocallis glandulosa

-Drymocallis glandulosa, known by the common name sticky cinquefoil and formerly as Potentilla glandulosa, is a plant species in the family Rosaceae.
+Drymocallis glandulosa, formerly Potentilla glandulosa, known by the common names Douglas' wood beauty and sticky cinquefoil, is a plant species in the family Rosaceae.

 It is native to western North America from southwestern Canada through the far western United States and California, into Baja California.
 It is widespread and can be found in many types of habitats.

 Description

 Drymocallis glandulosa is generally erect in form but it may be small and tuftlike, measuring just a few centimeters high, or tall and slender, approaching 1 m in height.
 It may or may not have rhizomes.

 It is usually coated in hairs, many of which are glandular, giving the plant a sticky texture.
 The leaves are each divided into several leaflets, with one long terminal leaflet and a few smaller ones widely spaced on each side.

 The inflorescence is a cyme of 2 to 30 flowers which are variable in color and size.
 Each has usually five petals up to a centimeter long which may be white to pale yellow to gold.